Therealchainman/archive-cp/algorithms/prime_sieve.md

 ## prime sieve that gets the prime factorization

-This prime seive constructs the prime factorization of the composite integers
+This prime seive constructs the prime factorization of the composite integers This algorithm is rather slow actually, because it is storing the prime factorization of each integer.
+There is a heavy constant factor overhead most likely.

 ```py
 def prime_sieve(lim):